 Let us begin this paper by telling the story of the record that will change the world and cause a great division among the people who believe the book and the corporate churches who will fight against it saying “A Bible!
 A Bible!
 We have got a Bible, and there cannot be anymore Bible.”
 (2Nep 29:3) This record will be translated by God’s Servant and He will set it before the world as another witness of the Gospel as taught by Jesus and His apostles in the Bible because it will be another book of scripture written by the apostle John.

 The earliest known reference to this book is found in the writings of Nephi in his cosmic vision which is all about the Great and Marvelous Work.
-In a future post we will present Nephi’s vision as one of the central pillars of the Isaiah Story.
+Nephi’s vision is one of the central pillars of the Isaiah Story, we recommend you study it carefully.
 The vision has nothing to do with the Bible, Christopher Columbus, England, the Pilgrims, the Revolutionary War, or any of the other interpretations that Mormons have assigned to it.
 Nephi’s vision is one of many fundamental records of the Isaiah Story told throughout holy writ BECAUSE the true and holy prophets were focused on the Father’s covenant and the Father’s work at the end of days.

 For now, let’s focus on this new book of scripture that will come forth at the dawn of the Isaiah Story.
 Because of the false precepts and traditions taught in the church, that the advent of Mormonism was the “Marvelous work and a Wonder” spoken of in scripture, the church unavoidably and mistakenly assigned meanings to Nephi’s vision based on Mormon history and self-perception.
 These false precepts have blinded us to this facet of the Isaiah Story.
 Nephi tells us plainly in, 1Nep 14:24-27, that the writer of the book in question is the apostle John.
 Yet as is so often the case, we’ve wrested the scriptures in an attempt to force a square peg into a round hole.
 The Strong Delusion has reduced one of the most profound revelations in all of scripture into a quaint little story about the discovery and colonization of America and the greatness of the Mormon kingdom.
 Nothing could be further from the truth.
 If you try to understand Nephi’s revelation through your rose colored Mormon glasses, you will be hopelessly frustrated!
 Let the truth of Nephi’s remarkable revelation be seen with new eyes for the first time in your lives.